(Image Source: Improvado.io)

 - Do you have offers for every stage of your sales funnel?

-Here‘s a quick introduction into lead generation sales process you can refer to if you get stuck.
+Here‘s a quick introduction to the lead generation sales process you can refer to if you get stuck.

 Once you’re 100% sure that you understand your organization’s fundamental facets, it’s time to choose the right metrics for your lead generation dashboard.